 Quantum mechanics initially interested me a decade or two ago because predictions are based on probability distributions and appear to be related to state-space modelling in fisheries stock assessment.
 However, it is very hard to find a comprehensive but simple explanation of quantum mechanics.
 Often, you get told you can't understand it without complex mathematics.
 This is foreign to me since I generally use mathematics to represent a hypothesis and test it by seeing how well it replicates observations.
-I know the interpretation before I know the mathematics.
+And the interpretations are just weird.
+For example, the many universe interpretation and the instantaneous collapse of the wave function after measurement appear irrational to anyone except a physicist.
+Even top physicist including Einstein and other Nobel laureates disagree which interpretation is correct with some laureates considering the interpretations are irrational.
+Sir Roger Penrose says collapse of the wave function is absolutely nonsense.
+To me, the only somewhat rational interpretation is related to the Pilot Wave interpretation, but were the pilot wave is created by the source of the particles.
+This leads to the Critical Mass Interpretation.

 Duality: Quantum elements act both as waves and particles.
 This is demonstrated in the double slit experiment where a single photon fired through one slit still produces a banded pattern (when this is repeated lots of times) as if waves are created at each slit and interfere with each other.